SATCOM in Mountainous Terrain

 Inserting a Receiver

-- Insert a Receiver () object using the Insert Default () method.
+) object using the Insert Default (

-- Rename Receiver1 () to Download_Rx.
+- Rename Receiver1 (

-Setting the receiver model spec
+Setting the receiver model specs

 Use a Complex Receiver Model.

-- Open Download _Rx's () Properties ().
+- Open Download _Rx's (

-- Select the Basic - Definition page in the Properties Browser.
+). - Select the Basic - Definition page in the Properties Browser.

-- Click the Receiver Model Component Selector ().
+- Click the Receiver Model Component Selector (

-- Select Complex Receiver Model () in the Select Component dialog.
+). - Select Complex Receiver Model (

-- Click to close the Select Component dialog.
+) in the Select Component dialog box. - Click to close the Select Component dialog box.

 - Note that by default, the Frequency Auto Track is selected.

-Frequency Auto Track allows a receiver to track and lock onto the transmitter's carrier frequency with which it is currently linking, including any Doppler shift.
+Frequency Auto Track allows a receiver to track and lock onto the transmitter's carrier frequency, with which it is currently linking, including any Doppler shift.
 LNA refers to Low Noise Amplifier.
 If you have those specifications, you can add them.

 Defining the receiver antenna model